MatyasGreff/Blockchain_project/README.md

 ```$docker-compose up```

-It is necessary to rebuild the image each time you modify any of the files/variables, so the changes are in the image.
+It is necessary to rebuild the image each time you modify any of the files/variables, so the changes are made in the image.

 # Other features